 – Heaping stands of 25 Baht (80 cent) pad thai, and juices of giant prickly fruit specimens

 – A brass monkey clutching a brass penis pendant for 500 Baht in the middle of the street and 50 Baht two streets over.
 (I suggested to Stevie that this would be a classy gift for his girlfriend)

 – 7-11 Stores every three seconds, many face-to-face across the street

 – Bright magenta pink cabs!!!!
 Can you get any cuter???

 – Fake dreadlocks, which a dreaded man intently crocheted from both plastic thread and real hair (and which my buddies bravely tried on) …yum.

 – COLORS!
-Lights, soft sarongs, dresses, hilarious and raunchy t-shirts!
+Lights and colored lanterns, soft sarongs, dresses, hilarious and raunchy t-shirts!

 – Loving posters to the King and Queen, who are utterly revered and believed to be descended from divinity.
 (For this reason, you are never supposed to deface or mistreat Thai money, as it has the image of the royals upon it).

 Time flew and Stevie hopped a taxi to the airport to meet his girlfriend in Indonesia.
 We didn’t exchange contact info, content with our happy companionship for the previous 24 hours, but I still had to choke down my obsessive need to cling to everyone forever!